Join The Program

 SBU Headquarters (HQ) Program

-SBU HQ is a fee-based program that goes beyond our chapter base programs providing participants a deeper dive into business and social impact enterprises.
+SBU HQ is our virtual program that goes beyond our chapter base programs providing participants a deeper dive into business and social impact enterprises.

-In-person programs are led by SBU HQ Managers with 2 facilitators meeting 4 times a month (bi-weekly) held currently after school in the evenings at local coworking spaces.
+This program is led by SBU HQ Virtual Ambassador meeting up to 4 times a month (bi-weekly) held virtually after school in the evenings.
 Participants have direct access to business mentors during the program along with different meet & greet social events to help with networking skills.
 Participants will learn exclusive SBU HQ curriculum and are eligible to pitch at SBU’s annual youth pitch challenge at the end of the session.
-The membership fee is $75 a month.

 Interested in joining our SBU Headquarters program?

 SBU Premium is our monthly subscription program that is self-paced training to teach any girl about entrepreneurial topics.

 Our goal is to empower young ladies to build their own business and confidence through our membership subscription program.
 Topics we cover include: marketing, legal, finance, dressing for success, networking and leadership.
 This program includes monthly video/audio expert sessions, digital workbooks, monthly SBU challenges, and a private forum.
 Cost is $10 per a month or $15 a month including a virtual ambassador.

 Interested in participating in one of our programs?
 Contact us for more information.